SeabassTheFish03/AlgosNotes/Design Techniques/Brute Force.md

 	)._1
 ```
 ### Problem 4: The [0-1 Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem#0-1_knapsack_problem)
-**Problem**: You are a thief, and you currently find yourself in about to bring in the haul of a lifetime.
-The only problem: you only have enough room in your knapsack for $maxWeight$ pounds worth of loot.
+**Problem**: You are a thief, and you are about to bring in the haul of a lifetime.
+The only problem: you only have enough room in your knapsack for `maxWeight` pounds worth of loot.
 Given an array of items with their values and weights, find the maximum value you can steal without going over the weight limit.
 Assume no item has exactly the same weight AND value as another (they may share one or the other, but not both).

 **Solution** (Procedural):
 ```